Blog Cloud Native

 Containers are lightweight components that bundle software and its dependencies into a single package.
 Just like packaging your orders in delivery boxes, a container packages software.

-With containers, you can move code from machine to machine without worrying about possible errors.
+You can move code from machine to machine with containers without worrying about possible errors because machine and code are deployed in the same containers.

 Compared to conventional virtual machines, containers are more efficient because they share the host system's kernel.
 Thus, it reduces overhead and speeds up start times.
 Containers have all the resources to run a microservice in any environment.

 Container orchestration = the process of automating the management of containers.
 It handles tasks like deploying, scaling, and monitoring containers to ensure they run smoothly.
-Clpud Native Container Orchestration

 Take for example Kubernetes: The tool manages containers.
 It can detect faults, recover from failures, and balance workloads across microservices.